 This is Kim Nguyen a few moments after she “fell” out of an LAPD patrol car in the early hours of March 17, 2013.
 Her left bra strap is broken and top of her dress is pulled down to her waist.

 Her jaw was shattered.
-She lost most of her teeth.
+She lost most of her front teeth.
 She had to be put in a medically induced coma because of bleeding to her brain.
-When she awoke a few days later, she found bruising on the inside of her leg.
+When she awoke days later, she found bruising on the inside of her thighs.

 This is what she looked like two hours before she met the LAPD.